 Valley of the Moon

 State Highway 12 runs through a crescent of fertile land between Santa Rosa and Sonoma — a sliver known as the Valley of the Moon.
-Here, ogle at exotic plants at Quarryhill Botanical Garden, and luxuriate near the pool at Fairmont Sonoma Mission Inn & Spa.
+Here, ogle at exotic plants at Sonoma Botanical Garden, and luxuriate near the pool at Fairmont Sonoma Mission Inn & Spa.
 For a real treat, tour the ruins at Jack London State Historic Park in Glen Ellen; the author wrote some of his most famous works in homes here.
 Want to go winetasting?
 Check out Guide to Wine Tasting in Sonoma and Top Wineries in Glen Ellen.
 For more ideas of what to see and do in the Valley of the Moon, read Day Trip From San Francisco to Sonoma.

 History in Sonoma